 In a two-year college setting, the graduates of the program must be awarded an associate degree.
-In a four-year college or university, graduates of the program must be awarded an associate degree, post-degree certificate, or baccalaureate degree.
+In a four-year college or university, the graduates of the program must be awarded an associate degree, certificate, or a baccalaureate degree.